awesomerank/awesomerank.github.io/lists/quozd/awesome-dotnet.md

 ## Application Frameworks

 * [ASP.NET Boilerplate ★2746](https://github.com/aspnetboilerplate/aspnetboilerplate) - A starting point for new modern ASP.NET MVC web applications with best practices and most popular tools.
-* [ASP.NET MVC Boilerplate Framework](https://github.com/ASP-NET-MVC-Boilerplate/Framework) - ASP.NET MVC Extensions and Helper NuGet packages.
+* [ASP.NET MVC Boilerplate Framework ★39](https://github.com/ASP-NET-Core-Boilerplate/Framework) - ASP.NET MVC Extensions and Helper NuGet packages.
 * [Orleans ★2827](https://github.com/dotnet/orleans) - Orleans is a framework that provides a straight-forward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns
 * [CoreFX ★11845](https://github.com/dotnet/corefx) -  The corefx repo contains the library implementation (called "CoreFX") for .NET Core.
 It includes System.Collections, System.IO, System.Xml and many other components.
 It builds and runs on Windows.
 You can 'watch' the repo to see Linux and Mac support being added over the next few months.
 * [CSLA .NET ★397](https://github.com/MarimerLLC/csla) - business layer development framework http://cslanet.com/